tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

 The default HOOKS setting should be sufficient for most simple, single disk setups.
-For root devices which are stacked or multi-block devices such as LVM, mdadm, or LUKS, see the respective wiki pages for further necessary configuration.
+For root devices which are stacked or multi-block devices such as LVM, mdadm, or dm-crypt, see the respective wiki pages for further necessary configuration.

 Build hooks